hrntsm/Tunny-docs/docs/technical-info/tree-structured-parzen-estimator.md

 # Tree-structured Parzen Estimator

-Both GP and TPE are optimization methods classified as Bayesian optimization, and these will be introduced.
+Both GP and TPE are optimization methods categorized as Bayesian optimization, and these will be introduced.
 The differences are outlined below.

 - GP uses `p(y|x)` to calculate EI(Expected Improvement).